- Apply nowThe program starts once a year

 Want to discover whether Life Sciences at HAN is the right choice for you?
 Experience it for yourself at an Open Day.
 Our students and staff look forward to meeting you there!

 This is the 4th and final year of your BSc in Life Sciences.
 First, you choose a subject for your minor.
 This is a semester where you broaden your knowledge.
 Or gain more in-depth knowledge of a specific life sciences subject.
-Next, you choose your graduation assignment.
-That means doing research for a company or organization.
+Next, you embark on your graduation internship.

 HAN offers excellent minors for Life Sciences students.
 Choose from Biomedical Research, Molecular Plant Biology, Biotechnology or Biorefinery.
 Want to broaden your experiences even further?
 Why not study at another university, in the Netherlands or abroad.
 Do you want to continue your studies after your BSc in Life Sciences?
 Then a bridging pre-master program is a great option for your minor.

-The final challenge in your BSc in Life Sciences is your graduation project.
-It focuses on a major issue in the field of life sciences.
-You design and conduct your very own project on this issue.
-To conclude, you give a professional presentation of the results.
-Where you’ll do your assignment?
+The final challenge in your BSc in Life Sciences is your graduation internship.
+That's where you show all the knowledge you gained during your studies.
+Where you’ll do your internship?
 At a company, research institute or hospital.
 In the Netherlands or abroad.

 Innovative Research The HAN BioCentre